SoftwareAG/c8y-docs/src/render/guides/users-guide/cockpit/smart-rules-collection.html.md

 |3|Send e-mail:|"Send to:/Send CC to:/Send BCC to": Email addresses for sending the e-mail to.
 Multiple addresses can be separated by a comma (",", do not use a space!).<br>"Reply to": Address to be used to reply to the message.<br> "Subject": Subject of e-mail.
 You can use a variable of the form #{name}.
 Supported variables are listed under "Smart Rule Variables" below.<br> "Message": Text of the e-mail.
 You can use a variable of the form #{name}.
 Supported variables are listed under "Smart Rule Variables" below.
 |4|Target asset or devices|Groups or devices the rule shall be applied to.

-**Info**: In order to send out the e-mail the device had to be inside the geofence at least once after creating the rule.
+**Info**: In order to raise an alarm the device had to be inside the geofence at least once after creating the rule.

 **Troubleshooting**